sraffy758/homework/README.md

 Output image: ComfyUI/output/ComfyUI_00001_.png
 ```

+The generated image will be saved in the ComfyUI/output folder.

 #### Possible Improvement:

 Currently, the command remains blocked for the entire duration of the generation process.